 The deposits of the Program that are maintained at financial institutions are fully insured or collateralized as required by state law.
-At June 30, 2012, the Program's cash balance consisted of demand deposits held at financial institutions, at the State Treasury, and petty cash.
-Cash balances had a carrying value of \$574,572 at June 30, 2012.
+At June 30, 2013, the Program's cash and cash equivalents balance consisted of demand deposits held at financial institutions, at the State Treasury, and petty cash.
+Cash and cash equivalents balance had a carrying value of \$196,246 at June 30, 2013.

-At June 30, 2012, the Program's cash and investments are as follows:
+At June 30, 2013, the Program's cash and investments are as follows: